dolph/recipes/one-pot/jambalaya.md

 Add the rice and cook until translucent:

-> Without rinsing the rice, the jambalaya ends up a bit mushy, but it's not necessarily bad.
-Try rinsing starches?

-- 2 cups long grain white rice
+- 2 cups long grain white rice, rinsed

 Add the liquids, and bring to a simmer, and leave uncovered.

 - 14.5 ounce can diced tomatoes, drained
 - 8 ounce bottle clam juice
-- 3.5 cups low sodium chicken broth
+- 3.5 cups liquid, shrimp stock and chicken broth combined

 Return the chicken to the pot, nestling it into the water.
 Cook until the chicken is cooked through (about 30 minutes).